websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/message-bus/using-direct-synchronous-messaging.md

 # Using Direct Synchronous Messaging

 Direct synchronous messaging is the easiest way to block processing until all listeners receive a message.
-You invoke a `SynchronousMessageSender` `send` method, passing in a destination name, message instance, and optionally a timeout.
+You call the `SynchronousMessageSender`'s `send(String, Message)` method, passing in a destination name and message instance.
 The `SynchronousMessageSender` uses the current thread to process message reception directly in each of the destination's registered message listeners.
-When listener processing completes, execution continues in the class where you invoked the `SynchronousMessageSender`.
+When listener processing completes, execution continues in the class that called the `send(String, Message)` method.
 The following example demonstrates using direct synchronous messaging.

 ## Send a Direct Synchronous Message

-In an example project, you'll use a `SynchronousMessageSender` to send a message two listeners directly.
+In an example project, you'll use a `SynchronousMessageSender` to send a message directly to two listeners.

 1. Start a [Liferay Docker container](../../../installation-and-upgrades/installing-liferay/using-liferay-docker-images/docker-container-basics.md).